robbtraister/fusion/documentation/recipes/using-runtime-properties.md

 export default MyComponent
 ```
 Now, when a user requests a webpage on AcmeFeed's website that contains this component, they'll see links to AcmeFeed's Twitter handle (`acmefeed`) and their contact email address (`editor@acmefeed.com`).
-If AcmeFeed hadn't had a contact email address, the email would have fallen back to the "global" value `contact@acmemedia.com`.
+If AcmeFeed hadn't had a specific contact email address, that value would have fallen back to the "global" value `contact@acmemedia.com`.

  **Next: [Using Environment "Secrets"](./using-environment-secrets.md)**